 How it Works

-When a member chooses to downgrade, the initial payment is set to $0 and the downgrade is delayed until the next payment date.
-The member’s current recurring payment date remains the same.
-On the day of their next recurring payment, the add on will change their membership level to the lower level.
+When a member chooses to downgrade, the initial payment is set to $0 and they are downgraded to the newly selected level immediately.
+The member’s existing recurring payment date remains the same.
+When the next recurring payment is due, the member will be charged for the level they downgraded to.